Adrenergic Bronchodilators Overview and Practice Questions Vector Image

 111. When is racemic epinephrine used?

-To reduce airway swelling after: extubation, epiglottitis, croup, bronchiolitis, and control airway bleeding during endoscopy.
+Racemic epinephrine is used to reduce airway swelling after extubation, epiglottitis, croup, and bronchiolitis, and to control airway bleeding during endoscopy.

-Less than 3 hours.
-These are epinephrine and racemic epinephrine.
+They last less than 3 hours.
+Examples include epinephrine and racemic epinephrine.

 113. How long do short-acting bronchodilators last?

-4-6 hours.
-These are albuterol, levalbuterol, metaproterenol, and pirbuterol.
+They last 4-6 hours.
+Examples include albuterol, levalbuterol, metaproterenol, and pirbuterol.

 114. How long do long-acting bronchodilators last?